tommus/championships-scheduler/README.md

     > pip install -r requirements.txt

+## Frontend management

+1. Install `nodeenv` package by running:

+	> pip install nodeenv

+   If you previously install packages from `requirements.txt` you can ignore this step.

+2. Add NodeJS virtual environment:

+	> nodeenv -p --prebuilt

+3. Add NodeJS virtual environment to existing python virtual environment:

+	> npm install -g bower

+4. All necessary JavaScript plugins are listen as Bower dependencies in `webclient/static/bower.json` file.
+Install them by running:

+	> cd elab/webclient/static/

+	> bower install

+   Wheneven (and if) necessary, from command prompt select the newest AngularJS library.

 ## Database synchronization

 1. When executing server for the first time, you have to synchronize database (and execute migrations):